schilken/flutter_cleaner/README.md

 I generated a starter project using mason.
 If you want to create a similar tool you can generate a starter project like so:
 - Open https://brickhub.dev
 - Search for macosui_tool_starter
 - Follow the steps on the Usage page

+## Credits
+Several ideas are taken from https://github.com/bizz84/complete-flutter-course, a great source for learning advanced Flutter created by Andrea Bizzotto (bizz84).
+Also, thanks to Reuben Turner (GroovinChip) for his great package at https://github.com/GroovinChip/macos_ui